 The site has always competed with a growing family and a busy job.
 It's patchy, hurried, and not always well thought or well expressed.
 The only "grand plan" has been the paragraph above!
 My priorities have changed with time.
 And as always, my cynicism, and my liking to start things more then maintain them, has shaped what has happened.

-So after 10 years I was slightly surprised to find I am still online, working on through the the issues.
-My web counter suggests that even allowing for web spiders and other triggers, on average someone has visited most days.
-I am encouraged to have found a way forward, and to find despite all my cynicism and doubt, the divine still is.
+So after 10 years I was slightly surprised to find I was still online, working on through the issues.
+I am encouraged and blessed to have found a way forward, and to find despite all my cynicism and doubt, that the Divine still is.

-I am now writing in 2011, fourteen years on!
-For three years I put my creative writing into a site called a church (re)Wired, which is now static.
-Most of the material has been transferred to One Man's Web, and I am writing here again.
+For three years I put my creative writing into a now defunct site called a church (re)Wired, sponsored by Scots Church Adelaide.
+Most of the material was transferred to One Man's Web in 2011, and I am writing here again.
 I hope there is something here for you.
+(2015)